The Sentiment Filter works only for conversations in English, German, French, Portuguese, Dutch, Spanish, Polish and Italian.

-Determining the sentiment and tone of a customer can help you to find the best tickets to review.
+Determining the sentiment and tone of a customer can help you to find the best conversations to review.

-With the Klaus Sentiment filter, you can filter out the tickets in which the customer sentiment is judged to have been either positive or negative.
+With the Klaus Sentiment filter, you can filter out the conversation in which the customer or agent's sentiment is judged to have been either positive or negative.

 You can simply create a new filter and add the rule 'Sentiment is Positive/Negative'.